schollii/pypubsub/docs/usage/types_of_errors.rst

 By default,

-- Pypubsub does *not* complain about topic names that have never been subscribed to.
+- PyPubSub does *not* complain about topic names that have never been subscribed to.
 - subscribing a listener to a topic never used before 'creates' the topic.